 - 1. (8 × 5 = 40 points) Each of the questions below have two parts.
 For the first part, you need to give a justification for the statement and is worth 2 points.
 For the second part, answer True or False and briefly JUSTIFY your answer.
 A correct answer with no or totally incorrect justification will get you 1 out of the total 3 points.
 An incorrect answer irrespective of the justification will get you 0 out of 3 points.
-You can assume part 1 when answering part 2 but to get credit for part 1, you have to answer part 1.
-(Recall that a statement is true only if it is logically true in all cases while it is false if it is not true in some case). - (a) Consider an arbitrary instance of the stable marriage problem with n men and n women.
+You can assume part 1 when answering part 2 regardless of the correctness of your justification for part 1.
+But in case you want to use part 2 to answer part 1, your justification for part 2 must be correct.
+(Recall that a statement is true only if it is logically true in all cases while it is is false if it is not true in some case). - (a) Consider an arbitrary instance of the stable marriage problem with n men and n women.